menandmice/micetro_docs/guides/implementation/ldap_user_auth.rst

 Installation on Centos Linux
 ----------------------------

 1. Confirm that here is directory called “extensions” in the Central data directory, and that it contains a Python script named mm_auth_cb.py and an accompanying signature file.
 This Python script handles the authentication callback from the external provider.
-The directory and files are created during installation of Micetro Central.
+The directory and files are created during the installation of Micetro Central.

 2. To use LDAP authentication and authorization, start by installing ``mm_ldap.py`` on the machine where the Micetro Central service is run and install the Python extension used by Central when connecting to an LDAP directory: